sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 What's the best time to build a walking skeleton?
 It depends on the company.
 If the company is cash rich, perhaps a new venture within an established and profitable business, you'll want to do that early on, while you carry over market research.
 On the other hand, if you're bootstrapped, you won't have the runway to complete a walking skeleton before you start building your product, so prioritize your product initiatives in this case.
 After finding Product-Market Fit, take the time to rebuild your systems, from a walking skeleton.
 Don't skip this phase!
 It's tempting, but it often leads to ruin.

-# Scope of a walking skeleton

 Let's have a look at the scope of a walking skeleton.
 All these aspects should be addressed in a way where they all work together.
 So it doesn't make sense to build one aspect and then move to the next one.
 Instead, build them in circles.

 With a competent team of senior people, you can build a walking skeleton in 4 to 6 months, for most projects.
 Small-scale projects won't likely require this at all, or you can focus only on some aspects.

+# Tenant and access management

 ## Authentication